azrael05/Speaker-Recoginition/README.md

 ## In Files
 - A-D represent 4 session recordings
-- Split - Contains each number splitted for Session D
+- Split - Audacity file for each digit splitted for Session D
+- Split Numbers - WAV files for each digit
 - 3-8 -> Represent the respective length of OTP generated

 ## Nomenclature